How to Find Bed Bugs

 Conclusion

-Take proper precautions and be ever vigilant about detecting and eradicating bed bugs at the first sign of invasion.
-If everyone follows these practices, then bed bugs may well once again become only part of history and a figure of speech.
+Take proper precautions and be ever vigilant about detecting and eradicating these bugs at the first sign of invasion.
+If everyone follows these practices, then these bloodsucking insects may well once again become only part of history and a figure of speech.